-For Open Access Week this year, I thought I’d share a list of my go-to resources for staying current on OA topics.
+For Open Access Week this year, I thought I’d slightly update the list (from last year) of my go-to resources for staying current on OA topics.

 - Cambridge University Press has published an 8-page booklet : “A Guide to Open Access at Cambridge,” which serves as a basic overview of the concept and some of its core applications in academia.

 - Peter Suber’s Open Access Tracking Project (OATP) provides a (free-to-subscribe) daily news feed of developments in OA-land.

 - The Directory of Open Access Journals is just what its name suggests.

 - Similarly well-described, and equally useful, is the Open Access Scholarly Publishers Association (OASPA).